Before you begin

 2. You have a working encrypted HLS setup according to the steps in How to setup encrypted HLS stream with Amazon Elastic Transcoder.

 3. You uploaded your high quality original video into your S3 bucket already.
-We assume you know which S3 bucket is used as the input and output for your AWS Elastic Transcoder Pipeline.
+We also assume that you know which S3 bucket is used as the input and output for your AWS Elastic Transcoder Pipeline.

 Video posting Steps

-1. First you need to find the previous video encoding job.
+1. First, you need to find the previous video encoding job.
 In this guide we just clone that - saving you a lot of time.

 1.2.
-Next go to the Jobs section of Elastic Transcoder.
+Next, go to the Jobs section of Elastic Transcoder.

 1.4.
-In the Jobs section you can filter by either the Pipeline it used or the Status.
-In the first case pick the Pipeline and in the later case pick "Complete".
+In the Jobs section, you can filter either by the Pipeline it used, or the Status.
+In the first case pick the Pipeline, and in the later case pick "Complete".

 If you are not seeing it, then double check your Region (see step 1.3.).
 Or perhaps you encoding job has failed and didn't finish properly.